TsingZ0/FedKTL/README.md

     - `pipelines/`: The modified pipeline code enables the independent operation of the Latent Diffusion Model from other components.
     - `v1.5/`: The folder to store the pre-trained Stable Diffusion v1.5.
 We only reserved the sub-folder names here due to limited space.
 Please download the entire model from the [Hugging Face link](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main)
 - `stylegan/`:
+    - `stylegan-utils/`: Some indispensable utils when using the pre-trained StyleGAN3 and StyleGAN-XL.
     - `stylegan-3-models/`: The folder to store the pre-trained StyleGAN3 models.
 Please download the entire models from the following links: [StyleGAN3 (pre-trained on AFHQv2)](https://api.ngc.nvidia.com/v2/models/nvidia/research/stylegan3/versions/1/files/stylegan3-t-afhqv2-512x512.pkl), [StyleGAN3 (pre-trained on Bench)](https://g-75671f.f5dc97.75bc.dn.glob.us/benches/network-snapshot-011000.pkl), [StyleGAN3 (pre-trained on FFHQ-U)](https://api.ngc.nvidia.com/v2/models/nvidia/research/stylegan3/versions/1/files/stylegan3-r-ffhqu-256x256.pkl), and [StyleGAN3 (pre-trained on WikiArt)](https://lambdalabs.com/blog/stylegan-3).
-    - `stylegan-xl-utils/`: Some utils when using the pre-trained StyleGAN-XL.
     - `stylegan-xl-models/`: The folder to store the pre-trained StyleGAN-XL.
 Please down the entire model from [this link](https://s3.eu-central-1.amazonaws.com/avg-projects/stylegan_xl/models/imagenet64.pkl).
 - `utils/`:
     - `data_utils.py`: The code to read the dataset.